The new Identity Equation

 A few days ago, I tweeted about this CNET article that talks about the plans that Twitter has to expand their search service into what could be one of the most powerful real-time search engines anywhere.
 The key to this whole thing is the idea of reputation – that ephemeral quality that will improve the search quality by bubbling to the top results that are more relevant based on how reputed the source is.
+If you need to improve the reputation of your business check out RepCheckup.

 Twitter Search will also get a “reputation” ranking system soon, Jayaram told me.
 When you do a search on a “trending” topic–a topic that is so big it gets its own link in the Twitter.com sidebar–Twitter will take into account the reputation of the person who wrote each tweet and rank the search results in part based on that.